Frequently Asked Questions

 First, I teach all the basics which are “non-stylistic”.
 However, as the basics become absorbed, I use all styles - classical, show music, jazz/swing and pop.
-Of course, a good technique is largely dependent on studying the ‘classics’ by the masters.
+Of course, developing an advanced technique requires studying the classics by the masters of the piano

 • I have a keyboard.
 Do I really need a piano?

 Yes.
 Playing the piano is physical.
 Digital keyboards (unless they have weighted keys) and synthesizers do not have the proper key weight and response so as to develop a proper piano technique.
-I will help to find and select a proper instrument for students just starting out if necessary.
+I, of course, will gladly help to find and select a proper instrument for you at no charge.

 • How often are the lessons?